 - be at least eighteen years old, unless a court has approved a marriage where one party is aged between sixteen and eighteen years old.

-- understand what marriage means and freely consent to becoming husband and wife.
+- understand what marriage means and freely consent to the marriage.

 - use specific words during the ceremony.